-Nopeming was originally built in the early 1900s as a tuberculosis hospital, but it also operated as a nursing home right up until it was abandoned in 2002.
+Nopeming was originally built in the early 1900s as a tuberculosis hospital, but it also operated as a nursing home until it was abandoned in 2002.

 There is a good chance that there are also some spirits here from elderly people who died in the nursing home.

 Some of the paranormal activity that has been reported here include shadow figures in the tunnels, disembodied laughter, moaning, screaming and other unexplained noises.

 The hospital was recently featured on an episode of paranormal television series Ghost Adventures, who are the first paranormal investigators to have been granted access to the property.

 It is not currently open to the public, but it is possible to arrange tours via the owners.

 Most of the people who have paid a visit to the Nopeming Sanatorium agree that it has a very sad atmosphere which makes sense since there has been so much pain and suffering on the property over the years.